-Level Level 1 Level 2 Level 3 Level 4

-Who Trained Master trainers Lead CHVs trained in RAS administration and community mobilisation CHVs trained in community mobilisation Communities
+Level Level 1 Level 2 Level 3 Level 4 Who Trained Master trainers Lead CHVs trained in RAS administration and community mobilisation CHVs trained in community mobilisation Communities Number Trained 5-10 per district Minimum of 5 per community Additional 5-10 per community Aim for 100% population coverage

-Number Trained 8 225 252 54,000

-- The first training is given to master trainers who are drawn from the District Health Management Team and health facilities in Serenje - The master trainers train a group of Lead CHVs in RAS and community mobilisation. - The lead CHVs train ordinary CHVs in community mobilisation. - The ordinary CHVs train the community with the support of the lead CHVs.
+- The first training is given to master trainers who are drawn from the District Health Management Team and health facilities - The master trainers train a group of Lead CHVs in RAS and community mobilisation. - The lead CHVs train ordinary CHVs in community mobilisation. - The ordinary CHVs train the community with the support of the lead CHVs.